zalando/package-build/README.md

     cp package-build.yaml-example ~/.config/package-build.yaml
     vim ~/.config/package-build.yaml # adapt to your repo server setup fab docker_build # this will setup the required Docker images and could take a while

-## Concept

-- whole process is triggered from Fabric tasks running on the "build host"
-- build slaves are docker containers to have always a clean, well defined environment
-- packages are build with [fpm](https://github.com/jordansissel/fpm) and [fpm-cookery](https://github.com/bernd/fpm-cookery)

 ## How To